TYPO3-Headless/headless/README.md

 - `friendsoftypo3/headless-legacy` — full 4.x-compatible response (upgrades)
 - `friendsoftypo3/headless-mixed` — full 4.x-compatible response, served as JSON only for requests whose `Accept` header is exactly `application/json`

 Do not add a root sys_template record to a site using sets — its "Clear" flags would wipe the set TypoScript.
+Sites not using sets can include the equivalent statics in a root sys_template record instead: `Headless`, `Headless Legacy (4.x)` or `Headless - Mixed mode JSON response`.

 ### Run mode (`headless`) — set in the yaml file or via the Site's management backend: